Make SSAO (and other) effects independent

 |Reproduced by another DH user:||No||Single / Multi Player?:|

 |I am using:||NGUrl:|

 At least through .cfg - like being able to turn it on (with setting the quality like with FXAA) and off independently of other effects which I (and maybe enough of other community members :> ) don't like - like I don't want to have bloom and blur/DOF while having SSAO

 Maybe it's a good idea to actually make all those shader effects tweakable through .cfg like that since it will add flexibility instead of all-at-once-or-none-at-all which also eats quite a lot of FPS

-Updated by oktane almost 4 years ago
+Updated by oktane about 4 years ago

 Devs: It's been 3 years guys!

 TL;DR please add shader control variables for shaders in arma2.cfg similar to how the new shader additions are controlled.

 Lately many options for shaders have been added to arma2.cfg, similar to as was suggested 2+ years ago by many people, in top voted tickets and forum threads, to address the individual blur and bloom shaders.
 The complaints started as soon as the game came out and added the smear when you turn feature.
 It was addressed by top devs a few times but nothing was ever done about it, a whole expansion later, new game almost out, still here we are.